The Copycats - Star Trek TOS

 Version 3

-Left, above left, above right: Comparison of early production units with higher rear knob, green/red meter and smooth semi-gloss finish, and later unit with Gene Roddenberry requested changes: grainy finish, chrome tape on hand unit, and different meter.
+Left, above left, above right: Comparison of early production unit with higher rear knob, red/green meter and smooth semi-gloss finish with later unit of the Gene Roddenberry requested changes; grainy finish, chrome tape on the hand unit, and different meter.
 In addition, note the difference in trigger box height.

 .

-Of course, these units were not sold to the general public, but as previously noted, these were made specifically for Gene Roddenberry for production in the upcoming “Star Trek Phase II” series, that was cancelled in favor of making motion pictures instead of this proposed series, due to the massive success of the Star Wars movie.
+Of course, these units were not sold to the general public but as previously noted, these were made specifically for Gene Roddenberry to be featured in then up and coming “Star Trek Phase II” TV series.
+Paramount however cancelled the series in favor of making The Motion Picture instead, due to the massive success of the Star Wars movie.

 Year made - 1977